-The purpose of feedback is to reinforce positive behaviors that contribute to performance or that eliminate negative behaviors that can detract from performance.
-Good employees need and want to know how they're doing, and effective managers work hard to master the art and process of conducting difficult conversations and offering meaningful praise.
+The purpose of feedback is to reinforce positive behaviors that contribute to performance and eliminate negative behaviors that can detract from performance.
+Good employees need and want to know how they're doing, and effective managers work hard to master the art and process of conducting difficult conversations and offer meaningful assessments.

 Job Performance Feedback

 When giving feedback, you should be wary of how you word and portray it.
 Try to think about how to address the individual and circumstance before providing the feedback.

 A positive example of feedback could be: “Alex, you exceeded your production goal by 20% last week.
 Great job.
 That’s really going to help us meet our overall plant production and financial goals.
 How did you do it?”

 You may not want to reward hard work with even more hard work: “Chris, I just noticed you exceeded your production goal last month.
 Great job.
 This month’s goal will be increased by 20%."